mleshen/migrationissue/src/pages/pieces/interviews/prudence-flint.md

 ---
 path: "/prudence-flint"
-title: "Prudence Flint"
+title: "An Interview with Prudence Flint"
-author: "The Women's Issue"
+author: "Nicole Araya"
 type: "Interview"
 source: "../icons/21.jpg"
 sound: ""

 ---

 __*Some of your figures share a similar straight, expressionless gaze.
 How would you describe the mental state of these women?*__

 I imagine these women focusing and thinking.
 Facial expressions can really dominate a painting.
 I prefer a more ambiguous reading so the painting itself has room to become the expression.
 I’m often not sure what it is I want the figure to be feeling.
 I need to surrender and find it within the painting.
 We are used to seeing people depicted smiling or scowling in advertisements where ambiguity isn’t going to sell anything.<br /><br />